-Why Mainstream Science Needs to Recognize the Reality of Remote Viewing
+Why Humanity Needs to Recognize the Reality of Remote Viewing

 There is often a lag between the discovery of something really important in science and its widespread recognition.
 The phenomenon of remote viewing involves one of those situations.
 Tremendous benefits for society would result in the widespread recognition that remote viewing is a real phenomenon, and reasonable arguments can be made that such a recognition would be better for our world if it happened sooner rather than later.
-Mainstream science could help with this, and that is the reason for this letter.
+Everyone can help with this, and that is the reason for this letter.

 The Benefits of Recognizing the Reality of Remote Viewing